 I tend towards the latter, and with that in mind, I pack mostly clothing made from high-tech materials.
 Modern synthetics, like those used in athletic clothing, wick sweat, dry fast, and resist odors- all qualities essential for good travel clothing.

-While fluffy sweaters and puffy jackets are warm and cozy, they’re difficult to pack.
+While fluffy sweaters and puffy jackets are warm and cozy, they’re difficult to pack- especially in larger sizes.
 High-tech materials offer the same warmth without taking up as much space in luggage.

 I’ve found the secret to living with the same 15 pieces for weeks or months at a time is to mix up classic staples with bolder choices.

-For a pajama top, I recommend a quick-dry workout tank top- it can also be handy to have for exercise, layering, or a swimsuit!
+For a pajama top, I recommend a quick-dry workout tank top- this plus size travel clothing capsule piece can do double duty for exercise, sleeping, layering, or a swimsuit!

 Allbirds – constructed of breathable 100% wool, these sneakers manage to keep my feet toasty in cold climates and not too hot in warmer locations.
 They do tend to get dirty faster than leather or canvas sneakers, but the heathered gray color sneakers hide dirt well and these sneakers can be tossed in the wash or, as I have done, washed in a hotel sink.
 Thanks to the wool constructions, these get bonus points for drying within 24 hours.